RealNath/Font-Awesome-Pro-CDN/README.md

 ## Author's Note

 This small automated project was created for educational purposes only.
 This was created to practice and play with GitHub Actions.
-This repository was publicized as a demonstration and example of GitHub Actions's automation for you to peek at the code.
+This repository was publicized as a demonstration and example of GitHub Actions's automation for you to peek at the code, as well as previewing the icons before buying Pro.

-Only use this for personal testing or previewing the way your websites look with the icons before paying the premium (free trial).
-Do support Font Awesome and afford their Pro plan here!
+Only use this for personal testing or previewing the way your websites look with the icons before paying the premium ("free trial").
+Do support Font Awesome and buy their Pro plan here if you can afford it!
 <https://fontawesome.com/plans>